I2rys/ODiscord/SCW/README.md

 ```

 + discord_token - Your account Discord token.
-+ channel_id - The target channel id.
++ channel_id - The target channel ID.
-+ amount - The amount of webhook to create.
++ amount - The amount of webhooks to create.

 ## License
 MIT © I2rys